sankets25/multithreaded-file-sharer/README.md

 # Multi-threaded file sharer

-A client-server architecture based multi-threaded file sharer coded in Java.
+A client-server architecture based multi-threaded file sharing distributed system in Java.

 • Client chooses a unique username
 • Server forks a thread for every client which connects